huangjinlin/prompto/README.md

 # Prompto - AI Prompt Manager

-Manage, organize and quickly access your AI prompts with a simple file-based system.
+A smarter way to manage your AI prompts in Cursor, Windsurf and beyond.

+Keep your prompts tidy, searchable, and ready to use — all from a clean file-based workflow in VS Code.

 ## ✨ Features